nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

        order in this updated list of drink sales.

     1. Test case: `s-update BSBM/999999999999999` <br>
        Expected: No sales update is performed.
-Error details shown in the Result Display.
+An error message will be shown.
 User is able to edit the input.

     1. Other incorrect `s-update` commands to try: `s-update`, `s-update AAAA/32` <br>